short-greg/zenkai/docs/source/intro/getting_started.rst

 Brief Introduction
 ------------------

-Zenkai  (/’zenkai’/) is a framework for researchers to more easily explore a wider variety of machine architectures for deep learning (or just learning with hidden layers) built on Pytorch.
+Zenkai  (/’zenkai’/) is a framework for researchers to more easily explore a wider variety of machine architectures for deep learning (or just learning with hidden layers) built on PyTorch.
 It allows researchers to more easily implement deep learning machines that do not rely on backpropagation.

-It is built on top of Pytorch so the API of the core modules will be familiar to those who have experience with Pytorch and especially Torch7.
+It is built on top of PyTorch so the API of the core modules will be familiar to those who have experience with PyTorch and especially Torch7.
 It goes beyond that, though, in providing the tools to develop metaheuristic optimization algorithms for updating the parameters of your learning machine.

 Example
 -------